An official website of the United States government

 The 6 for 60 Stewardship Challenge

 Whiskeytown National Recreation Area turns 60 years old in 2025.
-To celebrate this milestone and to ensure the park is doing well for 60 more years and beyond, we need conservationists and park stewards.
+To celebrate this milestone and to ensure the park is preserved and protected for the next 60 more years, we need park stewards; we need you!

 Become a park steward by completing at least six of the tasks in bold below or by grabbing a hard copy of the Stewardship Challenge at the Visitor Center.
 Once you complete at least six activities, turn in the worksheet or your own piece of paper to the Visitor Center and the first 100 to do so will receive several prizes – a certificate of achievement signed by Park Superintendent Josh Hoines, a booklet spotlighting the nature and history of Whiskeytown, a park coloring book, and a National Park System map.